Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 \subsection{Historical remarks for the classical heat equation.}

-To discuss the theories of the heat equation in non-smooth domains, it is important to note that various studies have been conducted on the Poisson equation with zero Dirichlet boundary conditions.
-Notable works include those by Jerison and Kenig \cite{kenig} in Lipschitz domains, Adolfsson \cite{convexAdo} and Fromm \cite{convexFromm} in convex domains, studies in smooth cones and polyhedrons as discussed in monographs \cite{BK2006, MNP, MR}, and Byun and Wang \cite{Relliptic} in Riefenberg domains.
-We refer the reader to \cite{Seo202404} for further discussion of these works and now focus on the heat equation \eqref{para}.
+In studying the theory of the heat equation in non-smooth domains, it is instructive to recall previous works on the Poisson equation with zero Dirichlet boundary conditions.
+Notable contributions include those by Jerison and Kenig \cite{kenig} in Lipschitz domains, Adolfsson \cite{convexAdo} and Fromm \cite{convexFromm} in convex domains, studies in smooth cones and polyhedrons presented in the monographs \cite{BK2006, MNP, MR}, and Byun and Wang \cite{Relliptic} in Reifenberg domains.
+We refer the reader to \cite{Seo202404} for further discussion of these works, and next focus on the heat equation \eqref{para}.

-The counterpart of the works on Lipschitz domains and convex domains to the heat equation was provided by Wood \cite[Theorem 6.1]{IW}, which offers a universal range of $p$ for the unweighted $L_p$-theory.
-However, the impossibility of the general unweighted $L_p$-theory, for all $1<p<\infty$, for the Poisson equation in \cite[Theorem A]{kenig} (or see \cite[Theorem 7.1]{IW}) also extends to the heat equation.
-Given these limitations in unweighted Sobolev spaces, we turn our attention to theories in weighted Sobolev spaces.
+The extension of the results for the Poisson equation to the heat equation in Lipschitz and convex domains was established by Wood \cite[Theorem 6.1]{IW}, which provides a universal range of $p$ for the unweighted $L_p$-theory.
+However, the impossibility of establishing a general unweighted $L_p$-theory for all $1<p<\infty$ for the Poisson equation, as shown in \cite[Theorem A]{kenig} (see also \cite[Theorem 7.1]{IW}), also extends to the heat equation.
+Given these limitations in unweighted Sobolev spaces, it is natural to turn to theories in weighted Sobolev spaces.

 There are several works on the $L_p$-theory for the heat equation in smooth cones, including those by Solonnikov \cite{Sol}, Nazarov \cite{Naza}, and Kozlov and Nazarov \cite{Kozlov}.
 Here, a smooth cone is defined by $\Omega:=\{r\sigma\,:\,r>0\,,\,\, \sigma\in\cM\}$, where $\cM$ is a smooth subdomain of $\bS^{d-1}$.
 For such domains, scholars have investigated the unique solvability of the heat equation in specific types of weighted $L_p$-Sobolev spaces for general $p\in(1,\infty)$.
-The weight system in these spaces is based on the distance function for the vertex.
-The range of weights for the unique solvability is closely related to the \textit{eigenvalues} of the spherical Laplacian on $\cM$.
+The weight system in these spaces is based on the distance function from the vertex.
+The admissible range of weights ensuring unique solvability is closely related to the \textit{eigenvalues} of the spherical Laplacian on $\cM$.

-These studies on Lipschitz domains and smooth cones indicate that, to develop a general framework for the $L_p$-solvability of the heat equation in various non-smooth domains, it is necessary to adopt a weight system associated with the Laplace operator and the geometric features of each domain.
+These studies suggest that developing a unified framework for the $L_p$-solvability of the heat equation in general non-smooth domains requires adopting a weight system associated with the Laplace operator and the geometric features of each domain.